 - Mobile-first responsive styles with array-based syntax;

-- Flexbox layout with the Box and Flex components;
+- Flexbox layout with Box and Flex components;

 Grommet has a wide library of components in its kit and counts big names like Netflix and Boeing among its users.
 Whether your app is for phones or for wider screen displays, you’ll be able to design layouts.
 Accessibility is via a keyboard or screen reader.

 Theming tools help customize color, type and layout.
-This React UI components library rates a star count exceeding 5500 on Github.
+The React UI components library rates a star count exceeding 5500 on Github.

 Clarity design is a set of UX guidelines, HTML/CSS Frameworks and a set of Angular Components – all rolled into one.
 The goal of the Clarity Design System is to provide an exceptional UX by combining the three.
 The UX guidelines are developed through research to make it easy to design and deliver great UX.